ShengzhiW/teamWOW/README.md

     - Now your changes are pushed to the Github!!!

 ### Things recently added:
-- Logout, delete account
-- Multiple activity pages
-- Basic leaderboard functionality
+- Back to fragments > <
+- Daily quests?
+- UI elements and layout

 ### Things to implement/work on:
 - Cleaning code (split into smaller functions and stuff, move stuff)
-  - Some stuff can be rewritten into separate classes (remove redundant code)
 - Comment code
+- UI/layout stuff
 - Avatar stuff
 - Leaderboards
-- Custom login (difficult if using Firebaseauth)
 - ((Artifacts))
 - Rename the package name lmao